 New Zealand is looking beyond borders to address climate challenges.
 In this case, toward our Pacific neighbours where climate change is their single biggest threat.

-New Zealand has committed at least $300m over four years to climate-related work in the Pacific Islands.
-We are collaborating with our Pacific neighbours to find solutions to pressing climate change issues and to support the transition to low-carbon and climate-resilient futures.
+In 2019 New Zealand made a $300 million global commitment to climate change-related development assistance, $150 million of which was dedicated to climate related work in the Pacific Islands where we are collaborating with our neighbours to find solutions to pressing climate change issues and to support the transition to low-carbon and climate-resilient futures

 Innovative New Zealand organisations are taking part too.